 Teachers will assess children's work in Geography throughout the year & we have developed sequential summative assessment points to enable us to assess learning.
-There is also a strong focus on Assessment for Learning (AFL) and children will be encouraged to assess their own work where appropriate, through recurrent retrievals.
+There is also a strong focus on Formative Assesment and retrieval and children will be encouraged to assess their own work where appropriate, through recurrent retrievals.
+Prior knowledge quizzes and Learnt It Quizzes and Tasks support teachers to assess children's learning.